 - Have I stopped and made any decisions based on my priorities and targets?
 (Celebrate!)

-- Have I said no to something that wasn’t going to fully benefit me?
+- Did I say no to something that would not benefit me?
 (Celebrate!)

 - What worked?
 (Celebrate!
 And keep doing this.)

-- What are the lessons I learned from all this good stuff I did?
+- Were there lessons i learned from all this good stuff I did?

-Reflecting on at least one positive step forward will give you the encouragement you need to stay focused on your personal and work priorities and targets, which will help you to make better decisions about how you use your time.
-This is reflecting with power.
+Reflecting on at least one positive step forward will encourage you to stay focused on your personal and work priorities and targets, which will help you make better decisions about how you use your time.

 Next, ask yourself: